CSCI-442-Mines/project-5-starter/README.rst

 Make sure all debugging and other non-required print statements have been commented out before submitting your deliverables.

-Requirements and Reference
+4) Requirements and Reference
 ==========================

 - You are **required** to use the starter code provided for this project.

--  To compile your code, the grader should be to ``cd`` into it and simply type ``make``.
+-  To compile your code, the grader should be able to ``cd`` into it and simply type ``make``.
 Typing ``make test`` should run the unit tests, all of which should pass.
 The grader must be able to do this using the ``Makefile`` that is provided with the starter code.

--  Do not modify the ``Makefile`` provided in the starter code.
-The grader will be replacing the ``Makefile`` with a copy of the one provided with the starter code during grading.

 -  The grader must be able to execute your program by typing ``./mem-sim`` from the root of your repository.